manisha-gundlapally/VSD-RTL-Design-Workshop/Day5/README.md

-# RTL Design & Synthesis Workshop — IF-ELSE, CASE, and Looping Constructs
+# Day 5 – IF-ELSE, CASE, and Looping Constructs

-This repository documents a series of RTL design labs exploring correct and incorrect coding styles in Verilog, with a focus on **priority logic**, **selection logic**, **inferred latches**, and **looping constructs** (procedural vs. generate).
-Each lab includes the RTL code, observed behavior, and key learning outcomes derived from simulation and synthesis.
+This document covers correct and incorrect RTL coding styles in Verilog, with a focus on **priority logic**, **selection logic**, **inferred latches**, and **looping constructs** (procedural vs. generate).
+Each lab includes the RTL code, observed behavior, waveform, synthesized netlist, and key learning outcomes.

 ---